MichaelCWalsh7/milestone-project-1/README.md

     -   #### Imagery
         - Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
 I feel this is well achieved by the close-up, high resolution nature of the image, and it's natural lighting.
-The hero image is also dual purpose, in that it has a kind of informative function; with first time users able to imply many things about the creator, with even a cursory glance at the image.
+The hero image is also dual purpose, in that it has a kind of informative function; with first time users able to imply many things about the creator, with even just a cursory glance at the image.
 For example, things like: age, gender, ethnicity etc.
         - Other images on the Home page, include icons in the 'Currently' section that represent the various different modules and programming languages that I will have been picking up from my progress with the Code Institute.
 These images offer an appealing variation in